SHiL0NG/shil0ng.github.io/_posts/2020-09-07-scala-99-problems-part-i-lists.md

 layout: post
 ---

-Exercise solutions for `Scala 99 Problems, Part I Lists`
+Exercise solutions for `Scala 99 Problems, Part I Lists.`

 ## 1. Find the last element of a list.